What you Need to Know About Common Christmas Tree Types

 Douglas Fir

-One of the most popular Christmas trees in the Pacific Northwest, this fir has sift blue-green or dark-green needles that give off a fragrance when crushed.
+One of the most popular Christmas trees in the Pacific Northwest, this fir has sifted blue-green or dark-green needles that give off a fragrance when crushed.
 Lighter in weight than other varieties, it can be easier to transport home and manipulate in a stand.

 Fraser Fir

 You can tell a Fraser from a balsam by the pair of silvery stripes on the underside of each needle.
-Concentrated in mountainous parts of the South, Frasers have sturdy, upturned branches that are ideal for showcasing ornaments; they also retain their needles better than other varieties.
+Concentrated in mountainous parts of the South, Frasers have sturdy, upturned branches that are ideal for showcasing ornaments; they also retain their needles better than

 Scotch Pine

-With long, flexible needles, ranging from bright green to bluish, this pine has a soft, fluffy look.
-Grown in the Eastern states, Scotches have firm branches and dense foliage; they are best paired with bold ornaments that won’t get lost in the boughs.
+With long, flexible needles ranging from bright green to bluish, this pine has a soft, fluffy look.
+Grown in the Eastern States, Scotches have firm branches and dense foliage; they are best paired with bold ornaments that won't get lost in the boughs.